Welcome, traveller! 👋

 I’m Yue Chen1 / YC.
 I also go by lyc, yuecli, and cyclic online (nonexhaustive).

-I am building molecular dynamics systems as an intern at Genesis Therapeutics.
-Previously, I’ve worked on indexing blockchains at Gomu and created a real-time collaborative online whiteboard app Loci with my good friend Wern at Tofu Apps.
+I previously built molecular dynamics systems and experimented with graph neural network architectures as an intern at Genesis Therapeutics from Summer 2023 to Fall 2023.
+Before that, I’ve worked on indexing blockchains at Gomu and created a real-time collaborative online whiteboard app Loci with my good friend Wern at Tofu Apps.

 In a past life, I pursued Informatics and Chemistry olympiads, researched on parallel SAT solvers [DOI] [PDF] and Parrondo’s Paradox, and built websites and robots at NUS High School of Mathematics and Science on the sunny island of Singapore.

-Besides coding3, I like to juggle4, draw, play the harmonica & drums, learn languages5, listen to copious amounts of music, read books & manga, hike, and travel.
+Besides coding3, I like to juggle4, draw, play the drums & harmonica, breakdance, learn languages5, listen to copious amounts of music, read books & manga, hike, and travel.

 Man is condemned to be free — Jean-Paul Sartre